vmware/terraform-provider-nsxt/website/docs/d/policy_segment_realization.html.markdown

 In addition to arguments listed above, the following attributes are exported:

 * `state` - The realization state of the resource: `success`, `partial_success`, `orphaned`, `failed` or `error`.
+* `network_name` - Network name on the hypervisor.
+This attribute can be used in vsphere provider in order to ensure implicit dependency on segment realization.